The following are general requirements that apply to the Off Campus Study Program:

 Credits gained in Off Campus Study are considered non-resident credits.

-The Office of Admissions organizes and coordinates the Off Campus Study Program and assists students with application procedures, financial planning, and visa requirements.
+The Coordinator Off Campus, International and Advising organizes and coordinates the Off Campus Study Program and assists students with application procedures, financial planning, and visa requirements.
 The student is responsible for arranging travel and accommodations.
 The office keeps a set of reports written by previous off campus study students that are available for review.
-For further questions please contact the Office of Admissions at (902) 494-8129 or nscad.ca.
+For further questions please contact Joann Reynolds Farmer at (902) 444-7213 or firstname.lastname@example.org.